haipv1108/haipv1108.github.io/_posts/2018-08-21-fukuda-hitomi.markdown

 ---
 layout: post
-title:  "Mai Trung Nghia"
+title:  "福田 ひとみ"
 date:   2018-08-21
-categories:  [日本側, 開発チーム、エンジニア]
+categories:  [日本側, プロダクト]
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.